In Japan Inc, activist investors come in from the cold

 Olympus' plan to boost efficiency "became more convincing around the time it decided to invite ValueAct to its board," said Takashi Akahane, senior analyst at Tokai Tokyo Research Center.

-Japanese chip and display materials maker JSR Corp, which is more than 7% owned by ValueAct, is also inviting Hale onto its board.
+Japanese chip and display materials maker JSR Corp (4185.T), which is more than 7% owned by ValueAct, is also inviting Hale onto its board.

 The company hopes the American's knowledge and expertise will boost its corporate value, said Director Hideki Miyazaki.
 It wants to speed up decision making and become more global, Miyazaki said.